nsarno/knock/README.md

 You can do the exact same thing for any entity.
 E.g. for `Admin`, use `authenticate_admin` and `current_admin` instead.

 If you're using a namespaced model, Knock won't be able to infer it automatically from the method name.
-Instead you can use `authenticate_for` directly like this:
+Instead you can use `set_authenticate_for` directly like this:

 ```ruby
 class ApplicationController < ActionController::Base